defconfurs/dcfurs-badge-dc27/README.md

 -------------
 The `dcfurs` module is impleneted within the Micropython firmware, and and includes the DMA and interrupt handlers necessary to drive the LED matrix.
-By writing this module in C, we can acheive a sufficiently fast scan rate to perform up to 64-steps of dimming control per color.
+By writing this module in C, we can acheive a sufficiently fast scan rate to perform approximately 64-steps of dimming control per color.

 Pixels in the matrix are addressed by their row and column coordinates, starting from row zero and column zero in the upper left corner of the matrix.

 ### `dcfurs.init(timer)`
-Initialize the LED matrix and DMA interrupt handlers, this must be called first before any other features in the DCFurs module can be used.
+Initialize the LED matrix and DMA interrupt handlers, this must be called anything can be written to the LED matrix.
 The `timer` parameter provides a handle to the STM32 Advanced-function timer `TIM8`, configured at the desired PWM frequency.
-This timer will be used to provide interrupts and DMA transfers in order to refresh the delay.
+This timer will be used to schedule interrupts and DMA transfers in to refresh the delay.
+A PWM frequency of at least 250kHz is recommended.

 ```
     import dcfurs